 |Sophomore by credits||5|

 The Board of Education recommends students attend eight semesters of high school in the regular four-year course of study in grade nine and above.
 During these eight semesters, the following criteria are part of Board Policy:

-- Satisfactory completion of required units of credit for graduation by the Board of Education.
+- Satisfactory completion of twenty-five (25) units of credit is required for graduation by the Board of Education.